buraglio/ts-cf-dns/README.md

 ## License

 This script is provided as-is with no warranty, don't do stupid stuff with it.
-Modify and use at your own risk.
+Or do, it's really your call and at your own risk.